pecey/DiSProD/ros1-turtlebot/README.md

 - `--seed`: Seed for the Pseudo Random Number Generator (PRNG).
 Default is `42`.
 - `--env`: The environment to be used.
 Default is `continuous_dubins_car_w_velocity`.
 Note: this configuration can also be used for boat experiments.
 - `--noise`: A flag that indicates whether to add noise to the system.
 Default is `False`.
-- `--obstacles_config_file`: The name of the config file for obstacles.
-Default is `dubins`.
 - `--alg`: The algorithm to be used.
 Default is `disprod`.
 Options are `mppi`, `cem`, and `disprod`.
 - `--poseVisualization`: A flag that indicates whether to visualize the pose of the system.
 Default is `True`.
 - `--map_name`: The name of the map to be used.
-Only applicable if using `dubins` or `continuous dubins` environment.
-More information on the maps can be found here env/assets/dubins.json
+The default map configs are located in `env/assets/dubins.json`
 - `--run_name`: The name of the run.
 Can be used to identify different runs.
 No default value.
 - `--vehicle_type`: The type of vehicle to be used.
 Default is `turtlebot`.
 Options are `turtlebot` and `uuv`.
 - `--control`: The type of control to be used.
 Default is `self`.
 Options are `self` (publishes message to `/cmd_vel`) and `pid` (publishes to the PID controller).